semagrow/kobe/docs/getting_started/install.md

 istioctl manifest apply --set profile=default
 ```

-## Installation of the Evaluation Metrics Extraction subsystem
+## Installation of the Logging subsystem

 To enable the evaluation metrics extraction subsystem, run
 ```